sandwich-coder/dimension-estimation/README.md

 There were some revisions to the method.
 First, the iterative scanning has been eliminated as it seemed redundant.
 It became a parameter 'divisions' instead, with the default 10.
 Second, the weighted averaging of adjacencies has been replaced by simple mean, on the basis that the sparsity of high-dimensional datasets makes the density meaningless.

 There is much room for improvement.
 It involves a computation within a symmetric array, which by definition half the computation is useless.
-Devising a way of computing only half without being affected by instantiation and indexing overhead.
+Devising a way of reducing without being affected by instantiation and indexing overhead.

 ## Sample Usage